Tampa International Airport: Tampa International Airport

 Trans Canada Airlines international flights began in 1950 and Drew Field was renamed Tampa International Airport.
 The airport's second terminal opened in 1952 near the intersection of Columbus Drive and West Shore Blvd.
 The April 1957 Official Airline Guide shows 30 departures a day on Eastern Air Lines: nonstops to Chicago-Midway, Detroit (Willow Run), Cleveland, New York Idlewild (now JFK), Boston, seven nonstops to Atlanta and 18 within Florida.
 National Airlines had 26 departures, including seven nonstops beyond Florida to Houston Hobby, Havana, Washington National, New York/Idlewild and three to New Orleans.
 Trans-Eastern had 12 departures and Mackey had two DC-3s, none nonstop beyond Florida.
 Trans-Canada had thirteen nonstops a week to Toronto or Montreal.

 The 1952 terminal, built for three airlines, was swamped after the Civil Aeronautics Board granted Capital, Delta, Northeast, Northwest and Trans World Airlines authority to fly from Tampa in the late 1950s.
 An annex was built east of the terminal for the new carriers.
 Turbine-powered flights began in 1959 on Eastern Air Lines' L-188 Electra; in 1960 National, Eastern and Delta Air Lines began jet flights with the Douglas DC-8 (Delta was first, with a Chicago nonstop in May or June).
 National DC-8 nonstops to Los Angeles and weekly Pan American jets to Mexico City (MIA-TPA-MID-MEX) started in 1961.
 The 1952 terminal was congested as larger jets replaced piston airliners and it was again expanded.

 During the early 1960s, the aviation authority began planning a replacement terminal in an undeveloped site at the airport.
 Airport leaders chose the Landside/Airside design in 1965 after a study.
 Construction on the new terminal designed by Reynolds, Smith & Hills began in 1968 between the airport's parallel jet-capable runways.
-Prior to its opening on April 15, 1971, 60,000 people toured the new facility during a two-day open house.
+Days before its opening, the terminal was dedicated by Florida Governor Reubin Askew and 60,000 people toured the new facility during a two-day open house.
+The terminal opened for passenger traffic on April 15, 1971 with four airside satellites (Airsides B, C, D, and E).
 National Airlines Flight 36 from Los Angeles was the first to arrive at the terminal; after touching down at 05:26 A.M., the jet taxied to Airside E.